olliw42/mLRS-docu/docs/ELRS_TX_MODULES.md

 4. Select the Device Type, Firmware Version and Firmware File appropriate for your radio
 5. Click Flash Wireless Bridge, wait for the flash to finish
 6. Unplug the USB cable

+### Flashing the RadioMaster AX12 Internal Module ###

+Follow the instructions provided by the Web Flasher app.

+Steps to flash:

+1. Power the AX12 radio on and enter the settings page of the RadioMaster app
+2. Set ELRS->RFBaud to 400000 and select the internal module
+3. Plug the radio DSC USB port into the computer
+4. Select ELRS->Transmitter->ELRS Updatemode to flash module or select UpdateBackpack to flash the wireless bridge
+5. Launch the mLRS Web Flasher app
+6. Select Tx Module (internal) from the left menu
+7. Select the Device Type, Firmware Version and Firmware File appropriate for your radio
+8. Click Flash Tx Module or Flash Wireless Bridge, wait for the flash to finish
+9. Unplug the USB cable

+> [!NOTE]
+> External mLRS modules are not currently supported on the AX12 due to it's non-standard uninverted S.Port serial signaling.